 - Where do I see myself in 5 years?
 How will I get there?

 Ideally they share their answers with you but this is optional.
 If your child gives answers, absolutely avoid guiding or correcting answers even if you think they’re wrong!
 The point is to start them pondering and exploring.
-If they write “kill myself” or “run away” or “use drugs” it might be manipulative.
-But they may also be reaching out for help.
-Probe more.
+If they write “kill myself” or “run away” or “use drugs” it’s manipulation.
+So probe more.
 Repeat what they said and ask if that’s what they mean.
 For threats of self-harm, see “Use the “S” word: talk openly with your child about suicide.”

 Pace yourself for a marathon

-Teens in general are innocent and pure in a way adults are not.
-You get to experience the difficult stuff, yet your manipulative teenager probably has standards and values, and you can reinforce these.
-Look for evidence of decency and caring of others or self, for example.
+Teens and young adults are still innocent and ‘pure’ in a way adults are not.
+Most troubled teens and young adults still have standards and values, and you can reinforce these.
+Look for evidence of decency, caring for others or self, gentleness and consideration, for example.
 Show appreciation for the little things they do even if your praise is met with abuse.
 They WILL remember what you said someday.

 Scroll down further to ask a question or make a comment.